OpenXiangShan/difftest/README.md

 ## Plugins

 There are several plugins to improve the RTL-simulation and debugging process.

-See the Makefiles for the compilation time arguments.
-Run `emu --help` to see the full list of supported run-time arguments.

 ### LightSSS: a lightweight simulation snapshot mechanism